hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 _**Figure 3:** Seymour Cray with a Cray-1 supercomputer_
 {: style="color:gray; font-size: 90%; text-align: center;"}

-The Cray-1 was the first Cray machine to use integrated circuites (ICs), and contained over 60 miles of wire, with no segment longer than 3 inches to minimise signal delays (hence the curved design!).
+The Cray-1 was the first Cray machine to use integrated circuits (ICs), and contained over 60 miles of wire, with no segment longer than 3 inches to minimise signal delays (hence the curved design!).
 The Cray-1 was the first supercomputer to successfully implement a vector processor design, and was capable of performing 160 million floating-point operations per second (i.e. 160 MFLOP/s).

 Having initially believed they would sell perhaps a dozen systems, and having priced the system accordingly, over 100 were sold.